Anatomy of a purge: MBS’s actions, Saudi Arabia’s crisis, and its coming collapse

 Muhammad bin Salman’s repeated failures

-The problem for Muhammad bin Salman is that none of these projects – with the partial exception of the stabilisation of the oil price and his ongoing purge- are going well.
+The problem for Muhammad bin Salman is that none of these projects – with the partial exception of the stabilisation of the oil price and his ongoing purge – are going well.

 In Syria the Assad government stands on the brink of total victory.